Do Ferrets Do Well In The Wild?

 Overall, releasing domestic ferrets into the wild is not recommended.
 Instead, ferrets should be kept as pets or given to wildlife rehabilitation centers if they can no longer be properly cared for in a domestic setting.

-Recommended Reading: Can Ferrets Become Wild?
+Recommended Reading: What Meat Can Ferrets Eat?

 The Risks of Ferret Escapes: Potential Ecological Consequences